-- Dog nail clippers are significantly less expensive to purchase running between $6.00 – $15.00.
+- Dog nail clippers are significantly less expensive to purchase, running between $6.00 – $15.00 on average.

-- Simplicity of use makes the dog nail clipper an obvious choice for new dog owners.
+- The simplicity of use makes the dog nail clipper an obvious choice for new dog owners and beginner home groomers.

 - Large and giant breed dogs have thick nails (and often black nails) which can be hard to cut with a traditional dog nail clipper.

-- Traditional dog nail clippers take a decent amount of hand strength to use making them a poor choice for people with arthritis.
+- Traditional dog nail clippers take a decent amount of hand strength to use making them a poor choice for people with arthritis or reduced hand strength.